Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 ✅**Character 7 out of 14**
 Travel to the Veldt with 3 people in the party.
 You need at least 5 characters recruited to access the party change screen, which is why Narshe was the first stop.
 Winning a battle of the Veldt will have a chance for Gau to join just like he does when learning new rages.

 Once again, the Veldt is a great opportunity to learn new magic, earn GP and acquire rages.
+Be sure to pick up the Rafflesia Rage to make several upcoming achievements much easier.

 Enter the Cave on the Veldt and find Striker (Ichigeki) in one of the chests.
 At the end of the Cave, you will fight a Behemoth King and find Shadow.
 Shadow will not join your party at this time, but you must rescue him to recruit him later.
 Note: After killing the boss, he will reappear in an undead variant.
 Use a Fenix Down on him to kill him instantly.